 Carson had constantly suffered a series of illnesses, especially since aged fifteen.
 Later in life, she suffered from rheumatic fever, which resulted in heart disease.
 Carson also suffered from fatal strokes, leaving her devastated.
 After combating illness, she died on the 29th of September in 1967 and is buried in Oak Hill Cemetery.

 - Although she produced many masterpieces, she earned glory for her work, and The Heart is a Lonely Hunter, which brought her commercial success.

 - Fyodor Dostoyevsky and Leo Tolstoy, two Russian giants, were her lifelong passions and sources of inspiration.

-- Her play, The Member of the Wedding, won the Donaldson Award for the best play and New York Drama Critics Circle Award for the best American play of 1950.
+- Her play, The Member of the Wedding, won the Donaldson Award for Best Play and the New York Drama Critics Circle Award for the Best American play of 1950.

 Carson McCullers started writing at a very young age and tasted the fruits of her success during her lifetime.
-Becoming a published writer at a very young age when her first autobiographical piece “Wunderkind” gave her much-needed confidence which proved a harbinger of the great literary mind.
+Becoming a published writer at a very young age when her first autobiographical piece, “Wunderkind” gave her much-needed confidence, which proved a precursor of the great literary mind.
 Her first novel, The Heart is a Lonely Hunter, was published in 1939.
 However, after getting inspired by great literary figures like Dostoyevsky, Chekhov, Isak Dinesen, and Tolstoy, she went on to publish a long list of pieces such as Reflections in a Golden Eye, The Member of the Wedding, The Ballad of the Sad Café, and The Member of the Wedding.

 Some Important Works of Carson McCullers